Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 There are several prominent areas of concern as we look towards the future of hacking.

-Supply chains and business ecosystems will see a continued rise in cyberattacks.
-Business ecosystems are constantly expanding in size and complexity.
-This increases the attack surface of a business and makes life more difficult for CISO’s.
-According to Accenture, 83% of organizations believe they need to secure entire ecosystems, not just their own business, to be effective.
+As business ecosystems are constantly expanding in size and complexity, they will see a continued rise in cyberattacks.
+Supply chains and digital ecosystems create an increased attack surface, which makes life more difficult for CISO’s.
+According to Accenture, 83% of organizations believe they need to secure entire ecosystems, not just their own company, to create an effective protective barrier against hackers.

 Safety Tips for Preventing Cyberattacks